mattcantstop/comedy/standup.md

 Singing.
 I am horrible at it.
 But I didn't know this for so long!
 I was thinking other people sucked, little did I know

+## Mmmm, That Warmed Up My Feet

+Sitting on the couch, opening the blinds.